Rivers, Not Trees: The Challenge to Organizational IA

 “[…] there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns – the ones we don’t know we don’t know.”

 The press jumped on this as incomprehensible double-talk, but Rumsfeld was unrepentant (in fact, he wrote his memoirs last year, and titled the book “Known and Unknown”).
 I’m on Rumsfeld’s side here – his point was clear.

-In essense, there are three types of information:
+In essence, there are three types of information:

 Known Knowns: This is information that you know exists, and that you believe know the value of.
 I know that there is a periodic table of elements, and that the abbreviation for gold is “Au.”
-(Quick neumonic: a famous James Bond villian was AUric GOLDfinger.)
+(Quick mnemonic: a famous James Bond villain was AUric GOLDfinger.)

 Known Unknowns: This is information that you know exists, but that you do not know the value of.
 I know that there is an abbreviation for the element Boron.
 This information exists somewhere, but I do not know the value of it.
 I would have to go looking for this, but the important fact is that I know it’s out there somewhere.